lorindi/My-Projects/MagicSushiLora/README.md

 # Features
 ### Recipes
 - MagicSushiLora allows every user to share their own sushi recipes.
-- Using the Django Rest backend, users can easily add new recipes, edit them, or delete them.
+- Using the Django Rest backend, users can easily add new recipes, also edit or delete them.

 ### Sushi Gallery
 - The project includes a gallery where all users can browse various types of sushi.